-At Argyle’s 2017 Human Capital Forum in San Francisco (#ArgyleHR), Questback’s President Carol Lee Andersen discussed how employee engagement is transforming from annual surveys into an integrated measure of business operations, offering human resource leaders a new opportunity to secure the delivery of critical outcomes in close collaboration with business leaders.
+At Argyle’s 2017 Human Capital Forum in San Francisco (#ArgyleHR), Questback President Carol Lee Andersen discussed how employee engagement is transforming from annual surveys into an integrated measure of business operations, offering human resource leaders a new opportunity to secure the delivery of critical outcomes in close collaboration with business leaders.
 This transformation is technically enabled by four distinct methods to measuring engagement – the ‘scheduled’ approach, the ‘process-based’ approach, the ‘on-demand’ approach, and the ‘always-on’ approach.
 Together, these four approaches to measuring engagement create a hardwired feedback backbone in businesses – an integrated stream of continuous feedback that provides first-hand insight into operations.

 As explained in a previous blog post, three recent and key research findings substantiate why employee engagement is fundamentally transforming.
 First, employee engagement is changing from day to day, hour to hour, and minute to minute; measuring it annually simply is not enough.
-Second, the willingness of an employee to share business-critical insight and suggestions for improvement is a key behavioral component of engagement; rather than an isolated emotional state of mind, engagement represents willingness to share insight into how a business operates.
-Third, employee engagement has to be aligned to strategic goals and objectives; otherwise, it is not really engagement but rather wasted, chaotic energy.
+Second, the willingness of an employee to share business-critical insight and suggestions for improvement is a key behavioral component of engagement; rather than an isolated emotional state of mind, engagement represents a willingness to share insight into how a business operates.
+Third, employee engagement has to be aligned to strategic goals and objectives; otherwise, it is not really engagement but rather wasted chaotic energy.
 In other words, engagement will no longer be an isolated annual event that managers and employees feel obligated to attend.
 Instead, engagement will transform into a continuous, integrated business measure of employee alignment to strategic goals and objectives, providing detailed insight into the way a business operates and enabling thorough identification of early warning signs of business risks and failures.

 The Four Approaches to Measuring Engagement